edwinchoate/edwinchoate.github.io/about.md

 ## Recommendations

-> I wholeheartedly recommend Edwin for any UX design role – his blend of hard work, knowledge, and positivity is truly unique.
+> "I wholeheartedly recommend Edwin for any UX design role – his blend of hard work, knowledge, and positivity is truly unique."
 >
 > &mdash;Jesse Nichols, UX Manager at TaxSlayer

-> [Edwin] is a good team player and has always been the go to guy in our group for any questions...
-He was instrumental in making our team user centric and research focused.
+> "[Edwin] is a good team player and has always been the go to guy in our group for any questions...
+He was instrumental in making our team user centric and research focused."
 >
 > &mdash;Saaikishore Rathinasamy, Senior Product Designer at Ford

-> Edwin sought to deeply understand the business requirements and user pain points...
-Edwin was a vital part of our product development team.
+> "Edwin sought to deeply understand the business requirements and user pain points...
+Edwin was a vital part of our product development team."
 >
 > &mdash;Sri Jackson, Product Manager at Microsoft